Skip to Main Content

 Check out policies

-Most library materials are loaned for a three-week period and may be renewed twice provided they are not needed by another patron or the final due date has not been reached.
+Most library materials are loaned for a three-week period and may be renewed once provided they are not needed by another patron or the final due date has not been reached.
 DVDs may be borrowed for one week.

 The library reserves the right to restrict the circulation of high demand items.
 The library also reserves the right to refuse borrowing and building use privileges to any individual who violates the regulations of the library or Meredith College